 Don't hate, educate!

-FACTS has always fought hard to maintain a respectful and safe environment for cosplayers.
-With the geeky universes becoming more and more mainstream, we welcome new recruits to the fandom legion, who may or may not be knowledgeable in the field of cosplay.
+With the geeky universes becoming more and more mainstream, we welcome new recruits to the fandom legion every edition.
+They may or may not be knowledgeable in the field of cosplay.
 But that is not always ill will.

 So let’s not hate, but educate!
 Spread the word, talk to the newbies and make sure that they’re aware.
-The FACTS organisation has been campaigning for years, for example with a massive display of ‘Cosplay is Not Consent’ posters every edition, of which you can see some below.